bryanjwong/trinket/README.md

 - Explore a particular hiking trail in the area
 - Reach an altitude of 400ft

-These objectives are stored in a Firebase realtime database, allowing them to be synced with the HikerHelper.
-By carrying the HikerHelper with them during their outdoor adventures, users will be able to complete these objectives.
+These objectives are stored in a Firebase realtime database, allowing them to be synced with the TrinketTracker.
+By carrying the TrinketTracker with them during their outdoor adventures, users will be able to complete these objectives.
 The device comes equipped with various sensors, such as accelerometers, GPS modules, humidity, and temp sensors, enabling a diverse set of objectives such that the user experience does not become repetitive.
 It also comes with an OLED monitor that displays sensor readings, progress towards completing objectives, and cute stylized graphics.

 Upon completing objectives, users will be rewarded in two ways:
 - New Trinkets added to their collection